rubymonsters/ruby-for-beginners/source/16-exercises/07-hashes_2.md

 }
 ```

-Add code that prints out the following:
+Now, at the end of the file, add code that prints out the following:

 ```
 In German eins means one, zwei means two, drei means three.
 In Italian uno means one, duo means two, tres means three.
 ```

+## Exercise 7.2

-Now, with the same hashes, add code that prints out the following table:
+Now, in a new file `7_2-hashes.rb`, with the same hashes from above, add code
+that prints out the following table:

 ```
 de eins zwei drei